-DIG (De-risking Ireland’s Geothermal energy potential) is a major new geothermal energy research project funded by Sustainable Energy Authority of Ireland (SEAI) and Geological Survey Ireland under the SEAI Research, Development & Demonstration Funding Programme 2019.
+DIG (De-risking Ireland’s Geothermal energy potential) is a major new geothermal energy research project awarded to researchers at the Dublin Institute for Advanced Studies and collaborators and is funded by the Sustainable Energy Authority of Ireland (SEAI) and Geological Survey Ireland under the SEAI Research, Development & Demonstration Funding Programme 2019.

 The project aims to investigate Ireland’s geothermal potential using a wide range of geophysical and geological techniques and from an island wide to local scale approach.